 For English language only stores, the path

 YOURACCOUNT is used to refer to the name of your hosting company

 gives to your account.
-For cPanel users, this will often be your login username and the name of the folder where your webroot resides.
+For cPanel users, this will often be your login username.

 YOURACCOUNTFOLDER is used to refer to the folder in your hosting

 account which holds your site’s files.
 A very common setup is the following,

 assuming the value of

 johndoe (i.e. that your account name is